JustDoom/FlappyAC/README.md

 And yes I know this code probably burns your eyes, but I will make it better as I learn this (and more java)

 Im using PacketEvents by retrooper.

+I will post compiled versions of the plguin in my [discord server](https://discord.com/invite/wVCSqV7ptB).